kczulko/scala-dev-env/README.md

 # What is it

-This project automates [github.com/kczulko/emacs-config](github.com/kczulko/emacs-config) installation and created scala development environment through nix-shell.
+This project automates [github.com/kczulko/emacs-config](github.com/kczulko/emacs-config) installation and creates scala development environment through nix-shell.

 # HOWTO